WilliamWoha/csjournal/docs/source/Semester1-PF.rst

     |
 | Now you're probably wondering what all of that is.
 So lets get to work:

 *    ``#include <iostream>`` is called a 'Preprocessor Directive'.
 It's written at the top and basically prepares the rest of the program for these commands. #include means, that specific library has to be included.
+We're gonna look at other libraries later.
 *    ``using namespace std;`` means using names for objects and variables from the standard library.
 Don't focus on what it does for now, just know that you have to write it.
 *    ``int main()`` is a Function.
 You'll learn Functions in OOP but for now just understand that, ALL of your code that you write, is to be written inside of this.
 If written outside or if you don't mention this line, it WILL NOT work.
 It has to be written between the {curly brackets}.
 *    ``return 0`` is also a part of the Function.
 Just know that you have to write it at the absolute very end for now.
 This isn't always important, as the program works completely fine without it, but I've lost marks on quizzes for forgetting to write it so, it's better if you do.